Loving your body starts with the mirror test

 >>> Take a look at The 6 Effects Stress Has On My Skin

 3. Take care of yourself

 Making peace with your body also means reconnecting with it, by caring for it.
 Eating healthier, doing a bit of sport, putting on a facial mask, getting a haircut, getting a tattoo… To make peace with your body, you have to be kind to yourself and your body whilst trying not to neglect yourself as best you can.
 You then re-establish a physical relationship with your body.

 The best thing of all is that by loving your body, you can also learn how to be, and stay, yourself.

 4. Stop being self-centered

 It’s impossible to trust ourselves if we don’t turn to others.
 Instead of becoming withdrawn by asking ourselves what others might think of us, how about we start, for example, taking an interest in what others are doing with their lives.
 You’ll soon see that during these conversations you will forget about your red blotches, your bulges, your spots…

 >>> Find out why you constantly need attention.

 5. Be grateful for what you have and what you are

-It might seem stupid, but after experiencing hardship, binge drinking, giving birth, sometimes overcoming illness, we could maybe thank our body.
+It might seem stupid, but after experiencing hardship, binge-drinking, giving birth, sometimes overcoming illness, we could maybe thank our body.
 Saying thank you to it means being kind and gentle, and is the start of a reconciliation process.
 It’s a way of creating a positive feeling about our body.
 Of course, we don’t need to thank our body every morning, because sometimes, you just won’t want to.
-But every now and then you should set aside a time to show thanks.
+But occasionally you should set aside a time to show, thanks.
 It will be good for you!